phetter/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

   Relayed Tx: f8ad261d28bf4bc5544e47f9bc3fff85f85ee674f14162dac81dd56bf73cf0a3
   neo>

 Now you have deployed your contract to the network.
 If all goes well, it will soon be deployed.
-To determine when it has been deployed, you can either search for the ``txid`` on the blockchain, or search for the contract hash
+To determine when it has been deployed, you can either search for the ``txid`` on the blockchain, or search for the contract hash.

 .. code-block:: sh